M-Chimiste/LLMFactory/README.md

 LM Studio provides a desktop app and local server for running LLMs.
 The `lmstudio` provider supports both local and remote connections with advanced configuration.

+> **Note**: The LMStudio SDK uses a singleton pattern for its default client.
+LLMFactory handles this **automatically and transparently** - you can create multiple model instances without any special handling.
+Just use `LLMModelFactory.create_model()` as you would with any other provider.

 #### Basic Local Usage

 ```python